pjeby/mockdown/README.md

 Boolean, default: `true`

-When a test fails due to unmatched output, show the full expected and received output.
+When a test fails due to unmatched output, show the full expected and received output, along with the source code of the test.

+##### `showCompiled`

+Boolean, default: `false`  (New in version 0.4.0)

+When a test fails, show the *compiled* code in the error output, instead of the original source.
+(Has no effect if `showOutput` is false.)
+This can be useful for debugging a broken test case or example.

 ##### `showDiff`